FlipDyn with Control: Resource Takeover Games with Dynamics: FlipDyn-Con for LQ Problems

-Similar to the $1-$dimensional case, Corollary~\ref{cor:NE_Val_nD_FDC} presents a closed-form solution for the \texttt{FlipDyn-Con}~\eqref{eq:opti_E_cost} game with NE takeover strategies independent of state.
-However, this NE takeover strategy and saddle-point value parameters are conditioned on finding a feasible parameter $\eta_{k}, \forall k \in \mathcal{K}$ that satisfies~\eqref{eq:exact_sol_non_in_x}.
-A feasible parameter $\eta_{k}$ is seldom found corresponding to the linear dynamics~\eqref{eq:linear_dynamics_LOC_DA}, as the matrices $\check{B}_{k}(\zeta_{k})$ and $\check{W}_{k}(\zeta_{k})$ are generally non-diagonal.
-Therefore, there is a need to find approximate NE takeover strategies and bounds on the saddle-point values for any general $n-$dimensional case which need not satisfy~\eqref{eq:exact_sol_non_in_x}.
-A solution addressing the limitation in determining a parameter $\eta_{k}$ is found by re-visiting the optimal linear state-feedback control from Theorem~\ref{th:linear_control_policy}, described in the following result.
+The proof of Corollary~\ref{cor:NE_Val_nD_FDC} is presented in Appendix~\ref{app:Corollary_2}.
+Similar to the scalar case, Corollary~\ref{cor:NE_Val_nD_FDC} provides a closed-form solution for the \texttt{FlipDyn-Con}~\eqref{eq:opti_E_cost} game with NE takeover strategies independent of state.
+However, such NE takeover strategies and saddle-point value parameters rely on identifying a feasible parameter $\eta_{k}, \forall k \in \mathcal{K}$, that satisfies~\eqref{eq:exact_sol_non_in_x}.
+In practice, finding such a feasible $\eta_{k}$ is challenging for the linear dynamics~\eqref{eq:linear_dynamics_LOC_DA}, as the matrices $\check{B}_{k}(\zeta_{k})$ and $\check{W}_{k}(\zeta_{k})$ are generally non-diagonal.
+Therefore, there is a need to find approximate NE takeover strategies and establish bounds on the saddle-point values for general $n-$dimensional cases that may not satisfy~\eqref{eq:exact_sol_non_in_x}.
+The limitation in determining a feasible $\eta_k$ is addressed by revisiting the optimal linear state-feedback control from Theorem~\ref{th:linear_control_policy}, described in the following result.